Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Related Work

 \section{Related Work}

-The state-of-the-art methods for AI-Generated Image Detection can be categorized into five fundamental categories.
-These categories encompass the key approach utilized for detecting synthetic images and are the following: End-to-End Supervised, Clip-based, Heuristic-based, Reconstruction and Zero-Shot methods.
+AID methods can be categorized in five core categories: end-to-end supervised, vision language (VL) model-based, heuristic, reconstruction and zero-shot approaches.

-End-to-End Supervised models are trained on labeled datasets, allowing them to learn distinguishing features between real and synthetic images through supervised learning techniques.
-They form the foundation of AI-Generated Image Detection.
-In ~\cite{wang2020cnngeneratedimagessurprisinglyeasy} a pre-trained ResNet50~\cite{he2015deepresiduallearningimage} is trained on 20 different object classes of real images from LSUN~\cite{yu2016lsunconstructionlargescaleimage} and ProGAN~\cite{karras2018progressivegrowinggansimproved} images.
+End-to-end supervised models are trained on labeled datasets, allowing them to learn features that distinguish among real and generated images through supervised learning techniques. \citet{wang2020cnngeneratedimagessurprisinglyeasy} fine-tune a pre-trained ResNet50~\cite{he2015deepresiduallearningimage} on 20 different object classes of real images from LSUN~\cite{yu2016lsunconstructionlargescaleimage} and ProGAN~\cite{karras2018progressivegrowinggansimproved} images.
 To better capture generative artifacts, some methods focus on local image patches~\cite{chai2020makesfakeimagesdetectable} or combine local and global feature analysis~\cite{ju2022fusinggloballocalfeatures}.
 Another approach avoids downsampling in the early network layers to better preserve generative inconsistencies~\cite{gragnaniello2021gangeneratedimageseasy}.
-Building on this,~\cite{corvi2022detectionsyntheticimagesgenerated} fuse networks trained separately on GAN- and diffusion-based images to enhance generalization.
+Building on this,~\citet{corvi2022detectionsyntheticimagesgenerated} fuse networks trained separately on GAN- and diffusion-based images to enhance generalization.

-Clip-based models have gained significant traction in recent years.
-They utilize features extracted from foundational models like the Contrastive Language-Image Pre-Training (CLIP) model~\cite{radford2021learningtransferablevisualmodels}, which has proven highly effective in distinguishing real from generated images.
-Ohja et al.~\cite{ojha2024universalfakeimagedetectors} use the same training protocol as in~\cite{wang2020cnngeneratedimagessurprisinglyeasy}, but employ CLIP, as a feature extractor instead of training a ResNet50.
-Another approach~\cite{sha2023defakedetectionattributionfake} integrates image captions for joint analysis during training, leveraging CLIP’s pre-trained visual and textual embeddings to improve detection of images from text-to-image diffusion models.
-The RINE method~\cite{koutlis2024leveragingrepresentationsintermediateencoderblocks} further advances CLIP-based detection by extracting features not only from the final layer of CLIP’s image encoder but also from intermediate layers.

-Heuristic-based models employ predefined rules and techniques based on the properties of images to detect synthetic content.
-These models incorporate strong inductive biases that exploit known discrepancies between real and synthetic images.
-In~\cite{tan2023learning}, Learning on Gradients (LGrad) is introduced that leverages gradients from pretrained CNNs as artifact representations for classification.
-The work in~\cite{tan2023rethinkingupsamplingoperationscnnbased} explores AI-Generated Image Detection through neighboring pixel relationships.
-Pixel dependencies introduced by upsampling in GANs and variational autoencoders (VAEs) are used to detect synthetic content.
-A more recent work,~\cite{yan2025sanitycheckaigeneratedimage}, proposes AIDE (AI-generated Image DEtector with Hybrid Features), which consists of a module for computing low-level statistics from texture and smooth patches, a high-level semantic embedding module, and a discriminator to classify whether an image is generated or real.